Lian Shan Shuang Lin Monastery, Singapore Overview

 Lian Shang Shuang Lin Monastery known earlier as the Siong Lim Temple is a Buddhist monastery based at Toa Payoh, Singapore.
 The serene monastery consisting of seven different floors that are topped with a gold Pagoda and bears a likeness to the 800-year-old Fujian temple, Shanfeng.
 This breathtaking temple monastery out as a place of worship amidst the concrete haze of the city.

-Lian Shan Shuang Lin is Chinese for 'Twin Grove of the Lotus Mountain Temple'.
-This is in reference to the twin sala tree groves that are in Bodh Gaya, India, under which Lord Buddha received enlightenment.
-This enchanting monastery is an interesting blend of multiple Chinese architectural styles, and one can see the immense influences and traces of authentic Chinese architecture.
-Since 1980, the monastery has been gazetted as a national monument, standing in as a symbol of the cultural and social roots of the Chinese immigrants.
+Lian Shan Shuang Lin is Chinese for 'Twin Grove of the Lotus Mountain Temple' which is in reference to the twin sala tree groves that are in Bodh Gaya, India, under which Lord Buddha received enlightenment.
+The monastery is constructed in a beautiful melange of Chinese architectural styles with immense influences and traces of authentic Chinese architecture.
+Inside the complex, the is courtyard filled with Bonsai trees, connected to the monastery's three halls (of which Mahavira Hall is the most stunning) through a beautifully shaded pathway.
+Gazetted as a national monument, the Lian Shan Shuang Lin Monastery has a deep history of more than 100 years.

 Read More on Lian Shan Shuang Lin Monastery

 The original architect of this monastery is not known but the structure itself is believed to be a replica of Xi Chan Si, a Buddhist temple located at Fuzhou in Fujian province.
 The entire temple includes several monastic halls that are ornamental and adorned with statues of Lord Buddha is different postures.
 The ones worth a visit include:-